doolieSoft/test_connection_to_multiple_db/README.md

 # test_connection_to_multiple_db

-This is a test project to see how to connect 2 postgres databases with foreign key from one table in database1 to second table in database2.
+This is a django test project to see how to connect 2 postgres databases with foreign key from one table in database1 to second table in database2.

 - Project uses django-rest-framework to serve big dataset
 - Displaying data in datatable